saradonofrio/call-center-voice-agent-accelerator/README.md

 ![Event Subscription screenshot](./docs/images/acs_eventsubscription_v0.0.1.png)

 #### 2. Get a Phone Number

-If you haven't already, obtain a phone number for your ACS resource:
+If you haven't already, obtain an Italian phone number for your ACS resource:

 👉 [How to get a phone number (Microsoft Docs)](https://learn.microsoft.com/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp-new)

-#### 3. Call the Agent
+#### 3. Call Farmacia BOT

 Once your event subscription is configured and the phone number is active:

-- Dial the ACS number.
+- Dial the ACS phone number from any phone.
-- Your call will connect to the real-time voice agent powered by Azure Voice Live.
+- Your call will connect to **Farmacia BOT** powered by Azure Voice Live.
+- Speak in Italian to ask about pharmacy products, hours, or services.
+- The conversation will be automatically logged and available in the admin dashboard for review.

 #### Local execution